mercure-imaging/mercure/docs/install.rst

 Installing Redash
 -----------------

 Redash is a powerful open-source web application for analyzing and visualizing data stored in SQL databases, like the data collected by the bookkeeper service.
-Instead of integrating limited analysis functions into Hermes' own webgui, we decided to utilize Redash instead, which provides much greater flexibility.
+Instead of integrating limited analysis functions into mercure' own webgui, we decided to utilize Redash instead, which provides much greater flexibility.
 You can learn more about Redash at http://redash.io

 Redash provides a convenient installation script that uses Docker for the Redash deployment.
 It is highly recommended to use this script, unless you are very familiar with Redash.